martialblog/docker-limesurvey/README.md

 For further details on the settings see: https://manual.limesurvey.org/Optional_settings#Advanced_Path_Settings

-# Running this image with docker-compose
+# Running this Image with docker-compose

 The easiest way to get a fully featured and functional setup is using a docker-compose file.
 Several examples are provided in the [repository](https://github.com/martialblog/docker-limesurvey).